13 January 2023

 Service and service type

-This service provides care and support to people living in supported living settings, so that they can live as independently as possible.
-People's care and housing are provided under separate contractual agreements.
-CQC does not regulate premises used for supported living; this inspection looked at people's personal care and support.
+The service provides care and support to people living in twelve supported living settings, so that they can live as independently as possible.
+People’s care and housing are provided under separate contractual agreements.
+CQC does not regulate premises used for supported living; this inspection looked at people’s personal care and support.

 Notice of inspection